louisdorard/ml-devs-setup/README.md

 papermill notebook.ipynb output/notebook.ipynb -k ml-workshops
 ```

-If you are on Windows, you might want to try the [Ubuntu app](https://www.microsoft.com/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab), or to install Ubuntu alongside Windows, to make it easier to use the command line.
+If you are on Windows, you might want to try [Cygwin](http://cygwin.com), or the [Ubuntu app](https://www.microsoft.com/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab), or to install Ubuntu alongside Windows, to make it easier to use the command line.

 ## Copyright